 All newly defined or redefined entities will be members of all open sets.
 See setc how to close an open set.
+An existing set which was locked with "setl" will be unlocked by this command.

-9.124 setr
+9.126 setr

 This keyword is used to remove entities from a set (see also qrem.
 The entity will not be deleted.
 It is just not longer a member of that set.
 To remove entities from the set dummy type: